AEMBOT/FRC_2018/CONVENTIONS.md

   //code
 }
 ```
-SMB's Thoughts: If a function has too many parameters, break the list across lines, and put the curly brace on a line by itself.
+**SMB's Thoughts**: If a function has too many parameters, break the list across lines, and put the curly brace on a line by itself.
 ```
 void some_method( int a,
                   int b,